ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

 2. Declare the Traefik `Middleware` object that will contain the IP white list in `resources/ghostadmin.ipwhitelist.middleware.traefik.yaml`:

     ~~~yaml
+    # White list of external IPs allowed to access the Ghost administration
     apiVersion: traefik.io/v1alpha1
     kind: Middleware